Trends and Reforms That Will Make It Easier to Run a Business in China

 - MFN tariff Reduction for IT products.
 From July 1, 2019, China will reduce the Most-Favored Nation (MFN) tariff rates for 298 information technology products, including medical diagnosis machines, speakers, and printers.
 Further 14 IT products will have their tariff rates provisionally lowered on that date.
 The complete list of affected products can be found here.

 - Starting a Business.
 According to a World Bank report, China is now ranked 28 in the domain of Starting a Business.
-Starting a Business was made easier through the introduction of online registration systems and simplifying social security registrations.
+Starting a Business in China has been made easier through the introduction of online registration systems and simplifying social security registrations.
 A new “one-stop, one-form” procedure for Foreign-Invested Enterprise will replace the existing lengthy complex process.
 The new procedure will reduce existing bureaucratic processes from over twenty days to eight and half days.
 As a result, by the end of 2019, about 90 percent of provincial-level authorities’ services and 70 percent of services offered by city and county-level authorities will be accessible online.

 - SMEs, Entrepreneurship, Private Enterprise.
 In 2019 China will intensify its support for the development of the private sector, and small and medium-sized enterprises (SMEs).
 Bert Hofman, World Bank Country Director for China said that, “China has made rapid progress in improving its business climate for domestic small and medium enterprises in the past year.
 This progress, which now puts China among the top 50 economies in the world, signals the value the government places on nurturing entrepreneurship and private enterprise”.
 The private sector in China, which is mainly composed of SMEs, accounts for 90% of all businesses, now contributing more than 50% of all tax revenues, over 60% of GDP, more than 70% of technological innovations, and over 80% of urban employment.

-And on this positive note we wish all of you a happy and successful business year!
+And on this positive note, we wish all of you a happy and successful business year!

 Seeking Biz Support in China?
 Look No Further.
 Get Management and Operation Services in China from PTL Group.